 If you’re vegetarian, don’t click away yet… yes, this is smoked salmon, but it’s the fennel that is the real star, and this can be adapted a number of ways.
 Spread some cheese as the bottom layer, or rub the toast with some garlic and a bit of salt… Anything just to add a little salty balance to the sweet & tangy shavings that will be piled on top.

 Mix up the yogurt sauce simultaneously with the fennel mixture – you’ll use the same “splashes” of ingredients for both.

 Inspired by this salad (one of my favorites).

-Using a mandoline, slice paper thin shavings of fennel.
+- Using a mandolin, slice paper thin shavings of fennel.

-In a small bowl mix fennel shavings with lemon, honey and salt.
-Taste and adjust.
+- In a small bowl, mix fennel shavings with the lemon juice, honey, dill, and a pinch of salt.
+Taste and adjust seasonings.
 Let the fennel sit and marinate in the juices for a few minutes while you prep the rest.

 - Make the dill yogurt: Mix the yogurt, dill, lemon juice, agave, olive oil, garlic, if using, and pinches of salt and pepper.
 Taste and adjust seasonings.
 Chill until ready to use.